tgautam03/Computational-Sciences/lect/Lecture_2.md

 <img src="img/Lect2_u_T30.png" alt="Lect2_u3" style="zoom:100%;" />

-> An interesting observation is that for the previous case where the boundary conditions were fixed, we got accurate solution even when $n=3$, but that is not the case here.
+> An interesting observation is that for the previous case where the boundary conditions were fixed, we got accurate solution even when $n=3$.
 It's just a matter of getting lucky where the equispaced points and the constant force term matched up such that it ended up as a perfect scenario.
 Rest be assured, if you change anything like variable forcing term, it'll give less accurate solution for smaller $n$ values but that will still be $\mathcal{O}(h^2)$ accurate.
 >
 > However, in this case we approximated the left boundary using the backward difference formula which is $\mathcal{O}(h)$ accurate.
 Hence, we'll get the final solution which is also $\mathcal{O}(h)$ accurate (error propagates!).

 For this simple problem, we can actually get a $\mathcal{O}(h^2)$ accuracy!
 Let's do that...

 Now, we have an idea that the solution should be parabolic (this can be confirmed using the exact solution).
-What we can do is use this fact which will give that $u_{-1} = u_1$, and instead of using forward difference we can use centered difference
+What we can do is use this fact which will give that $u_{-1} = u_1$.
+Another way to get to this same conclusion is by using the centered difference formula and approximate the left side boundary condition

 $$
 \frac{\partial u}{\partial x}\bigg|_{x=0} = \frac{u_1 - u_{-1}}{2 \Delta x} = 0 \tag{22}
 $$